Nekosia-API/documentation/endpoints.md

+---
-[//]: # (Title: API Endpoints - Nekosia API Docs)
+title: API Endpoints - Nekosia API Docs
-[//]: # (Desc: Explore Nekosia's API documentation for seamless access to diverse images and related information.
-Find detailed descriptions of each endpoint, session management, and more.)
+desc: Explore Nekosia's API documentation for seamless access to diverse images and related information.
+Find detailed descriptions of each endpoint, session management, and more.
-[//]: # (Tags: nekosia, api, nekosia api, api endpoints, api documentation, image access, session management, image tags, API versions, base URL, category tags, shadow category, API sessions)
+tags: nekosia, api, nekosia api, api endpoints, api documentation, image access, session management, image tags, API versions, base URL, category tags, shadow category, API sessions
-[//]: # (Canonical: endpoints)
+canonical: endpoints
+---

 # API Endpoints Overview {#endpoints-overview}
 Nekosia API offers various endpoints that provide access to a wide range of images and related information.
 Below is a list of all available endpoints along with a brief description of their functions.